ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 ### ReqResp

-ReqResp is a protocol that speak specifically to the messages that are gossiped between peers.
-It is a domain that entails a collection of method protocols that enable nodes to engage in bilateral communications.
-This domain operates over a single libp2p Protocol ID, with each specific method having its own versioning.
-The methods within this domain are invoked with a request message and the peer on the other end of the wire responds with an appropriately formed response message.

-Within the ReqResp domain, every method defines a specific request and response message type, alongside a protocol ID.
-The protocol IDs are crucial as they enable nodes to decode and encode messages appropriately.
-More importantly, ReqResp's design facilitates robust error handling, ensuring that the network remains resilient and effectively propagating essential information among beacon nodes.
+ReqResp is the domain of protocols that establish a flexible, on-demand mechanism to retrieve historical data and data missed by gossip.
+This family of methods, implemented as separate libp2p protocols, operate between a single requester and responder.
+A method is initiated via a libp2p protocol ID, with the initiator sending a request message and the responder sending a response message.
+Every method defines a specific request and response message type, and a specific protocol ID.
+This framework also facilitates streaming responses and robust error handling.

 ## Data Transport (libp2p)